 Make a Plan for your Digital Legacy Today

 When the time comes it can be difficult for even the strongest people.
 There are plenty of things to consider for what comes next once you’ve passed on.
 At British Seniors, we believe protecting your loved ones should be straightforward.
-With cover starting from just £4.14 per month* you can be proud that things are sorted out.
 If you decide to get covered with us, you’ll receive a free Will kit with £100, so you can plan and get your digital legacy sorted out.